 Combine the yeast, warm water and sugar/honey in a bowl.
-Y0u want the water to be WARM but not hot because it will kill the yeast.
-About 105-110 degrees Fahrenheit is ideal.
+You want the water to be warm but not hot because it will kill the yeast.
+About 110 degrees Fahrenheit is ideal.

 Stir and let sit.

 Combine the rice flour, tapioca corn starch, baking powder, salt, psyllium husk powder and garlic powder in a large mixing bowl.
 Be sure to spoon and level the flours into the measuring cups, don't scoop right from the bag.

 Pour in the water/yeast mixture, oil and apple cider vinegar.

 Use a wooden spoon to mix until combined.
 If it seems dry at all, just add 1-2 tbsp more warm water as needed. it should resemble a standard pizza dough.
 If it cracks too much when you press down for kneading (a little cracking is ok) add a smidge more water.

 Transfer to a clean surface and knead with your hands for 90 seconds.
 I suggest setting a timer because if you knead for too long it can make the dough gummy, but too little and it won't rise properly.

 Transfer back to the bowl, cover with plastic wrap and let sit in a warm and dark environment for 90 minutes to 2 hours.
 If it's a cold day, preheat the oven to 110 Fahrenheit, turn it off and then the dough sit in the off oven.
 Otherwise, in a regular off oven or the warming drawer below the oven is perfect.